fkarg/fkarg.github.io/staged/local-jekyll.md

 I'll tell you about my original setup, how to replicate it, and what I changed.
 As mentioned earlier, it's mostly a copy from [this blog post][nix-orig].
-It doesn't build at the time of writing, but might very well do so again in the future (or if you can resolve the dependency issue).
+It doesn't build at the time of writing, but might very well do so again in the future (or if you can resolve the dependency issue in some way).

 ### Gemfile
 The `Gemfile` specifies the source of ruby dependencies as well as packages.